 About This Chapter

-The 032 Microprocessor and its Protection States
+The 032 Microprocessor and its Protection States 1-4

+Two Kinds of Processors

 Data Representation in Main Storage

 Data Representation in Registers

-General Purpose Registers
+General Purpose Registers 1-7

-System Control Registers
+System Control Registers 1-8

 The RT PC 032 Microprocessor assembler language is influenced by the characteristics of its machine's storage and processor.
 The capabilities of the processor and the nature of the available storage determine what the assembler language can do.